 Wobenzym should be taken on an empty stomach at least 45 minutes before a meal or at least two hours after a meal.
 In this way, the enzymes do not digest food proteins, but instead are absorbed into the bloodstream, where they exert their anti-inflammatory effects.
 For chronic pain relief, three to five tablets three times daily are recommended, according to Antiaging-Systems.com.
 Five to ten tablets three times daily can be used for more severe chronic pain.
 Wobenzym can be taken for one to two months or longer for chronic conditions, and one to six weeks for acute conditions.
 Some people may experience minor digestive disruptions such as diarrhea and excess gas.
 Smaller doses taken more frequently can alleviate this.

-Wobenzym should not be taken by individuals who are pregnant or breastfeeding, or suffering from bleeding disorders or liver damage.
+Wobenzym should not be taken by individuals who are pregnant or breastfeeding, or those who have bleeding disorders or liver damage.
 It also should not be taken in combination with anticoagulant drugs, including aspirin.